 Requirements to Obtain a Work Visa in Ukraine

 Both employees and employers have certain requirements for Ukraine work visas and permits.
-Employers must pay foreign employees at least 32,000 UAH unless they’re in a “special category.”
+Employers must pay foreign employees at least 47,230 UAH per month as of January 2020 unless they’re in a “special category.”
 These individuals are usually founders or beneficiaries of a Ukrainian company.
 All work permits are issued based on employment with a specific company in a certain position.

 You, as the employer, must apply for work permits on behalf of employees.
 Required documents include: